zng-ui/zng/TODO/_current.md

 # Pre-Merge Review

-* respawn.rs "Respawn" did not work when clicking the button.
+* respawn.rs Does not respawn on the previous state.

 * calculator.rs number keys not working.
 * focus.rs shortcuts not working.